1st Cavalry Regiment (United States): Algeria-French Morocco

 In the afternoon of 9 November, the regiment's first tank-on-tank action was fought when French tanks attacked to retake Tafaraoui airdrome.
 The reconnaissance platoon spotted the French tanks at St. Lucien, east of the airdrome, and B Company and a Tank Destroyer company quickly deployed against them.
 1st and 2nd Platoons advanced across the open desert in two Vs abreast while 3rd Platoon provided fire support.
 Despite their light armor and weaponry, they knocked out 14 French R35 tanks for the loss of 1 NCO killed, and 1 tank temporarily damaged.

 The next day, American forces were prepared to push into Oran.
 A Co, 1-1 Armor (now attached to TF Green) moved toward the city from the southwest while TF Red moved in from the southeast.
 They soon came under fire from French anti-tank guns in Valmy (south of Oran), and C Co, 1-1 Armor was sent to destroy them.
 The tanks of TF Red did not have time to refuel after the long drive from Tafaraoui, so several ran out of fuel in the middle of the city of Oran, but infantrymen from the 1st Infantry Division were close behind, and they managed to secure the city by 1215.

 At this point, many of the Vichy French soldiers joined the Free French and the Allied cause, and the Vichy government was dissolved by the Germans.
-The Vichy soldiers fought half-heartedly against an erstwhile enemy they didn't hate, but the 1st Armored Regiment's next enemy would not be so easy.
-As the men of 1-1 Armor were busy congratulating themselves, they were told “We did very well against the scrub team.
-Next week we hit German troops.
-Do not slack off in anything.
-When we make a showing against them you may congratulate yourselves.”